Berta Berkovich Kohút: Death

-Kohút died on February 14, 2021, at Kaiser Hospital in San Rafael, California, as a result of complications from COVID-19.
-She was 99 years old.
+Kohút died on February 14, 2021, at Kaiser Permanente Hospital in San Rafael, California.
+Her death at age 99 from COVID-19 was possibly related to the Kaiser emergency department's repeated refusal to treat her with the life-saving antiviral medication Remdesivir, in spite of her pharmacist son's pleas to do so.
 Tom Areton stated to The Times of Israel that his mother spent one thousand days in Auschwitz and reportedly expressed the sentiment that she felt as though death could have occurred on numerous occasions during each of those days.
 When she died, Kohút was the last known surviving seamstress of those who worked in the sewing studio at Auschwitz.

 Legacy

 In 2017, an oral interview of Kohút was recorded in California and published in an article "My Experiences during a Three-Year Imprisonment in the Auschwitz Concentration Camp" in the journal Judaica et holocaustica in 2019.

 British novelist and fashion historian, Lucy Adlington, wrote The Dressmakers of Auschwitz: The True Story of the Women Who Sewed to Survive (2021), after interviewing Kohút.
 The book provides an account of the manner in which the Nazis profited from confiscating the belongings of deportees, reconditioning them, and making them available for use by citizens of the Reich.
 In a review, Laura L. Camerlengo, a costume curator at the Fine Arts Museums of San Francisco, noted that the well-documented and researched publication also explores the experiences and personal stories of the seamstresses, like Kohút, who worked in the fashion studio.